-A fertilizer transmission is located directly ahead of row unit transmission on right side of planter and allows simple, rapid changes in sprockets to obtain desired fertilizer application rates.
+A fertilizer transmission is located directly ahead of row unit transmission at the center of the planter and allows simple, rapid changes in sprockets to obtain desired fertilizer application rates.
 Chain tension is controlled by a spring loaded idler adjusted with a ratchet arm located to inside of transmission.
 Sprockets can be changed with those on the sprocket storage rod by removing hexagon shaft pins.
 Fertilizer rate charts in Rate Chart section will help you select correct sprocket combinations.